-Chlamydia

-ANSWER: Yes!
+10 Chlamydia pts ANSWER: Yes!
 Chlamydia is a very common STD, especially among teens and often causes no symptoms.
 It can be cured by taking antibiotics.
 If you are prescribed antibiotics, you must take them for the entire time they're prescribed, which can be for up to seven days and have any partners tested too.

-Syphilis

-ANSWER: Yes!
+10 Syphilis pts ANSWER: Yes!
 Syphilis is cured with penicillin.
 It's important to get treatment as early as possible, because if left undetected, syphilis can cause damage to the body that can't be reversed.

-HIV

-ANSWER: No!
+10 HIV pts ANSWER: No!
 HIV, the virus that causes AIDS, is a virus that stays in the body but can be treated with a combination of medicines that control the virus so that people can live otherwise healthy, typical lives.
 There is also medicine that people can take to try to prevent getting HIV called PrEP.

-Gonorrhea

-ANSWER: Yes!
+10 Gonorrhea pts ANSWER: Yes!
 It can be cured by taking antibiotics.
 If you are prescribed antibiotics, you must take them for the entire time they're prescribed, which can be for up to seven days.

-Genital Warts

-ANSWER: No!
+10 Genital Warts pts ANSWER: No!
 Genital warts are caused by a virus called HPV.
 The visible warts can be treated or removed, and medication can treat the virus.
 In some cases, the body will naturally fight off HPV (although generally not the strains that cause visible warts), but otherwise, it cannot be cured.
+Many people are able to clear the HPV virus on their own over time and some are able to clear the type that causes genital warts-however many people opt to get their warts treated.
+The best way to prevent getting genital warts is to get the HPV vaccine prior to any sexual exposures.